noxthot/ws22_ulg_ds_julia/pages/introduction/index.md

 julia>
 ```
 }
 - **Shell mode**: We can switch to this mode by typing `;` and the prompt will change to `shell>`.
-Now we are in the usual shell and we can type any commands we need to evaluate.
+Now we are in the usual shell and are able to type any command we want to evaluate.
 \example{
 ```
 shell> pwd